postsharp/Metalama.Documentation/content/conceptual/aspects/exposing-configuration.md

     </Project>
     ```

-2. Include `YourProject.targets` in your project and mark it for inclusion under the `build` directory of your NuGet package.
+2. Include `YourProject.targets` in your project and mark it for inclusion in the `build` directory of your NuGet package.
 This ensures that the property will be visible to the aspect for all projects referencing your package.
 Your `csproj` file should look like this:

     ```xml
     <Project Sdk="Microsoft.NET.Sdk">